tomjkidd/auth0-automation/README.md

 a grain of salt.
 ```

-* The `:id-key` key is a keyword that maps to the Auth0 generated id of an entity.
-This key is used to collect
-information to report to the user after the program runs to allow the user to verify updated entities.
-(These
-ids are typically used in other programs to connect to specific entities).

-* The `:search-key` key is a keyword that represents the edn based identifier used to detect existing entities.
-It is used by the program to determine if an entity already exists.

-* The `:payload` key is an edn data structure that will be transformed to a json payload to use as the body for
-either a POST/PUT to create/update an entity.
 ```
-NOTE: kebab-case keywords will be converted to snake_case strings
+NOTE: kebab-case keywords are used for `payload`, and will be converted to snake_case strings
 ```

 This program will first consume the `edn-config`, get an Auth0 access-token, and sequentially process the
 edn-config using calls to the Auth0 API to determine if entities exists, or if it needs to create them.
 The
-program will create an intermediate data-structure based on this information to communicate the steps necessary
+program will create an intermediate data-structure, `api-actions` based on this information to communicate
-to get from the current state to the desired state.
-This data structure is then consumed to actually perform
+the steps necessary to get from the current state to the desired state.
+Finally, api-actions is then consumed
-the the API changes.
-The program captures the ids of the entities that it created in order to allow the user
+to actually perform the the changes.
+The program captures the ids of the entities that it created and provides
-to verify the work in the dashboard.
+them as edn output in order to allow the user to verify the work via the dashboard and/or to use the results
+downstream to programmatically ensure other parts of the system are configured correctly.

 Run the project directly: